manal-agdada/COAD_sex_differences/README.md

 ## **Data sources and workflow of the analysis**

 RNA-seq data of the TCGA-COAD cohort was downloaded directly into R using the Bioconductor package `TCGAbiolinks`.
-Metadata with survival information was downloaded from UCSC XENA and can be found [here]() alongside the processed metadata dataframe used for the analysis in this study.
+Metadata with survival information was downloaded from UCSC XENA and can be found in the [Data folder]() alongside the processed metadata dataframe used for the analysis in this study.

 Only primary tumor samples were directly downloaded to avoid biases from the presence of normal or metastatic samples.